Interactions-Nexus/Nexus-Wiki/interactions/int-voting.md

 ## Voting for Chair:

 The newly elected facilitator(s) for the next quarter will come together to vote for the chair.
-If there is no challenger for the chair, then all will vote saying that they support the existing chair for another term.
+If there is no challenger for the chair, then all will vote in support of existing chair for another term.

 #### Requirements, Selection and Voting Process for Chair: